vegaprotocol/documentation/docs/tutorials/proposals/_generated-proposals/_newMarket_json_overview.md

     metadata: [],
     // PriceMonitoringParameters contains a collection of triggers to be used for a given market
     priceMonitoringParameters: [],
-    // LiquidityMonitoringParameters contains settings used for liquidity monitoring
-    liquidityMonitoringParameters: {},
     // Risk model for log normal
     logNormal: {},
     // Liquidity SLA parameters